About Wyoming Retirement System

 Our Values-Integrity, accountability, commitment and excellence

 WRS has grown to encompass most non-federal public employees in Wyoming.
 WRS is administered by an 11-member board, which hires an executive director to oversee a staff of about 40 employees.

 WRS consists of nine separate defined benefit pension plans, including: the Public Employee Plan; the Warden, Patrol and DCI Plan; two Paid Firefighter Plans; the Volunteer Firefighter Plan; Volunteer Emergency Medical Technician Plan; the Air Guard Firefighter Plan; the Law Enforcement Plan and the Judicial Plan.
 The WRS 457 Deferred Compensation program and the State’s Social Security 218 program are also administered by the Wyoming Retirement Board.

-WRS administers retirement benefits for employees of nearly 700 public employers statewide.
+WRS administers retirement benefits for employees of over 700 public employers statewide.
 Currently, the membership totals about 42,000 active members; 26,000 retired members; 6,000 vested inactive members and approximately 22,000 non-vested inactive members.
 The active membership is comprised of employees from school districts, the University of Wyoming and community colleges, state and local government and various other political subdivisions.